Amarnath Temple: Terror attacks and massacres

-2000 pilgrimage massacre
+2000 massacre

 On 2 August 2000, militants attacked the Nunwan base camp in Pahalgam.
-32 people, including 21 unarmed Hindu pilgrims, 7 unarmed Muslim civilians and 3 security force officers, in a two hour long indiscriminate shoot, were killed.
-Among the dead were mostly pilgrims or porters and horsemen who were ferrying pilgrims.
-This attack was part of the larger 1-2 August 2000 Kashmir massacre in 5 separate coordinated terrorist attacks that killed at least 89 (official count) to 105 people (as reported by PTI), and injured at least 62 more.
+Thirty-two people, including 21 unarmed Hindu pilgrims, seven unarmed Muslim civilians and three security force officers, in a two hour long indiscriminate shoot, were killed.
+Among the dead were mostly pilgrims and porters and horsemen who were ferrying pilgrims.
+This attack was part of the larger 1–2 August 2000 Kashmir massacre in five separate coordinated terrorist attacks that killed between 89 (official count) and 105 people (as reported by PTI), and injured at least 62 more.
 Then Indian Prime Minister Atal Bihari Vajpayee blamed Lashkar-e-Taiba for the killings.

 2001 massacre

-On 20 July 2001, a terrorist threw a grenade on a pilgrim night camp at Sheshnag near the Amarnath shrine in which at least 13 persons, including 3 women, were killed in two explosions and firing by militants, 2 were security officials and 3 of the killed person were Muslim civilians.
-15 other were also injured in the attack.
+On 20 July 2001, a terrorist threw a grenade on a pilgrim night camp at Sheshnag near the Amarnath shrine and at least 13 persons, including three women, were killed in two explosions and firing by militants; two were security officials and three were Muslim civilians.
+15 others were also injured in the attack.

 2002 massacre

-On 30 July and 6 August 2002, in two separate incidents terrorists from al-Mansuriyan, a front group of the Lashkar-e-Taiba, massacred 2 and 9 pilgrims and injured 3 and 27 people in Srinagar and near Nunwan pilgrimage base camp respectively.
+On 30 July and 6 August 2002, in two separate incidents terrorists from al-Mansuriyan, a front group of Lashkar-e-Taiba, massacred two and nine pilgrims and injured three and 27 people in Srinagar and near Nunwan pilgrimage base camp respectively.

-2017 yatra attack
+2017 massacre

 Eight Hindu pilgrims were killed on 10 July in a gun attack returning from Amarnath.
-The Pakistani outfit, the Lashkar-e-Taiba, was found responsible.
+The Pakistani outfit Lashkar-e-Taiba was found responsible.

 Controversies

-2008 Land transfer controversy
+2008 land transfer controversy

 On 26 May 2008, the Government of India and the state government of Jammu and Kashmir reached an agreement to transfer 100 acre of forest land to the Shri Amarnathji Shrine Board (SASB) to set up temporary shelters and facilities for Hindu pilgrims.
-Kashmiri separatists opposed the move citing reasons that it will jeopardize the article 370 that gives separate identity to the people of Jammu and Kashmir and prevents any Indian citizen to settle in Kashmir.
-People in Kashmir staged widespread protests against this decision by government of India.
+Kashmiri separatists opposed the move citing reasons that it would jeopardise Article 370 (abrogated by India in 2019) that gave separate identity to the people of Jammu and Kashmir and prevented any Indian citizen settling in Kashmir.
+Kashmiri separatists staged widespread protests against this decision by the government of India.
 Due to the protests, the J&K State government relented and reversed the decision to transfer land.
 As a result, Hindus in the Jammu region launched counter-agitations against this roll back.
+In 2019, India abrogated the article 370 and fully integrated Jammu and Kashmir with India with at par rights for all.

 Environmental impact

 Environmentalists have expressed concern that the number of people participating in the Amarnath Yatra is having a negative impact on the area's ecology and some have expressed support for government regulated limits on the number of pilgrims permitted to make the trek.
 However no studies have been made nor has an environmental impact assessment done.
-As of date, the Government of India restricts travellers only on the basis on logistics, time window for the yatra and weather.
+The Government of India restricts travelers only on the basis on logistics, time window for the yatra and weather.